jeffvun/Machine-Learning-Labs/README.md

 # Machine Learning Labs Repository

 Welcome to the Machine Learning Labs GitHub repository!
 This repository is a collection of resources and projects related to machine learning, designed to help you learn and experiment with various machine learning techniques, algorithms, and tools.
+This Project is solely based on the ICS 4102 Machine Learning Course by Strathmore University lectured by Mr Emmanuel Olang.

 ## Table of Contents